rotemnstyle/Matrix-App/README.md

 # Matrix
-A Matrix project with a pure JavaScript &amp; CSS which will below your mind Hey everyone and welcome to my Matrix App!
+A Matrix project with a pure JavaScript &amp; CSS which will below your mind Hey everyone and welcome to my Matrix!
 This project includes and combined my two loves:
 1) Animations
 2) User Experience